 Too little fluoride in the teeth

-Reduced saliva flow (for example, due to drugs, radiation therapy for cancer Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
+Reduced saliva flow (for example, due to medications, radiation therapy for cancer Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more , or systemic disorders that cause salivary gland dysfunction)